We’re pleased to announce the successful closing of the Jacob Holm acquisition.

 Throughout these decades of growth and evolution, our Core Values have remained unchanged: integrity, mutual respect, financial discipline, customer focus, and environmental stewardship and social responsibility.
 They are the center of our culture, and the key to our sustainability.

 As our world continues to evolve, so will Glatfelter.
 In the words of Dante Parrini, Chairman & CEO, “We are committed to advancing our efforts and our thinking in the pursuit of building a best-in-class, sustainable business.”

 See how we’ve grown and changed over the years.

 The transaction includes Georgia-Pacific’s Mount Holly, North Carolina airlaid manufacturing operation and an R&D development in Memphis, Tennessee.
-The Mount Holly facility produces high-quality airlaid products focused on table top materials.
+The Mount Holly site produces high-quality airlaid products focused on table top materials.
 The R&D center and additional technical resources will enhance the company’s ongoing innovation efforts.

 Glatfelter announces it will relocate its Global Headquarters to Charlotte, North Carolina.

 Glatfelter opens a new $90 million state-of-the-art airlaid site in Fort Smith, Arkansas, expanding its airlaid capacity by 20 percent.
 Glatfelter also acquires Georgia-Pacific’s Steinfurt, Germany nonwovens business.